tesoph/MS1_Portfolio/README.md

 * [Contact page](https://tesoph.github.io/MS1_Portfolio/contact.html)
   * Contact Information: email, phone number and address are provided.
 This information is in a single column on mobile devices and in 3 columns wide on devices larger than mobile.
   * Contact Form: the contact form is responsively designed to provide a visually pleasing design on both mobile and larger devices.
-This form has the method = "post" (sends the form-data as HTTP post transaction).
 The required attribute is set on the input elements of the form so that a form may not be submitted without valid data being entered in the required fields.
 The image upload input does not have the required attribute.
 This form also features a Send Message button.
 If the Send Message button is clicked without the required fields being completed the form will not send and the user will be prompted to fill them in.

 ### Features Left to Implement
 * Gallery filtering
   * In the future, I would like to add a feature using Javascript to filter the images in the gallery according to the medium used to create the image.
 This would be used to distinguish between different categories of images e.g. drawings, paintings, images created with code, and sketchbook images.
 * Dynamically updating year of copyright in the footer using Javascript.
-* Interative google map on the contact page with address of studio.
+* Interactive google map on the contact page with address of studio.

 ## Technologies Used